agentloopfyi/agentloopfyi.github.io/_posts/2025-10-04-prompt-vs-context.markdown

 Also, more tokens mean more money spent.

-While prompts have been doing wonders with techniques like ReAct, chain of thoughts, etc, it is clear that while interaction with LLMs increase throughout the session or workflow, it is not really a practical option to put more and more messages and other relevant information in the prompt.
+While prompts have been doing wonders with techniques like ReAct, chain of thoughts, etc, it is clear as interaction with LLMs increase throughout the session or workflow, it is not really a practical option to put more and more messages and information in the prompt.

-Our intention must not only be to stay within the context window, but also keep it as concise as possible, making sure only the relevant and necessary information are sent to the LLM that it need to do its job.
+Our intention must not only be to stay within the context window, but also keep it as concise as possible, making sure only the relevant and necessary information are sent to the LLM that it needs to do its job.

 One technique that worked well for me in few of the agentic AI use cases that indeed went to production, was having "phases".